Daley to return to diving after two-year break

 However, he says a recent visit to the Olympic and Paralympic Museum in Colorado Springs, USA, with his son Robbie changed the direction of his life.

-"Paris 2024 is definitely a goal," the former Olympic, world, European and Commonwealth champion said in a post on social media.
+"Paris 2024 is definitely a goal," the Olympic, world, European and Commonwealth champion said in a post on social media.

 "I'm not ready to be done and I don't think I was ready to be done and hang up my trunks and move on with that part of my life and especially when my son Robbie said 'Pappa I want to see you dive at the Olympics'."